billyxs/notes.md/life/QUOTES.md

 **Chuck Palahniuk** (Fight Club)
 > The things you own end up owning you.
 It's only after you lose everything that you're free to do anything.

+**Hippocrates**
+> Before you heal someone, ask him if he's willing to give up the things that make him sick.

 **Jimi Hendrix**
 > When the power of love overcomes the love of power the world will know peace